 5. Idaho Falls

 One of the top tourist spots in the city is its incredible waterfall – Idaho Falls.
-You will find a long walkway along the Snake River, called Idaho Falls River Walk & Greenbelt, providing miles of sights to explore on the river’s both sides.
-The entire route is well-maintained and extensively landscaped, making it popular among walkers, runners, and cyclists.
+You will find a long walkway along the Snake River, called Idaho Falls River Walk & Greenbelt, providing miles of sights to explore on both sides.
+The route is well-maintained and extensively landscaped, making it popular among walkers, runners, and cyclists.

 Home to a range of other prominent attractions and the region’s only professional sports team, Idaho Falls is the cultural and commercial hub of Eastern Idaho.
 Located near the downtown area’s shops and restaurants, the Museum of Idaho is another top-rated spot.
 It features more than 25,000 specimens and artifacts relating to the state’s history, culture, and biology.